liveha/NMBU-BIO326/metaG_assembly.md

 echo "This is my example script.
 Hello world!"
 ```

-Once created, you will have to save your script and sumbit the job via ´sbatch myjob.sh`
+Once created, you will have to save your script and sumbit the job via `sbatch myjob.sh`

 You will generate your own assembly script in the **Assembly** section.